flux-framework/flux-operator/examples/workflows/tree-with-variables/README.md

 FLUX_TREE_NGPUS_PER_NODE 0
 ```

+Note that for this example we are only running the scripts on the leaves, hence why we only see one `NNODES` above.
+The table above
+that shows we go from `4 > 2 > 1`.
 You would direct custom logic in this little script to control execution of your job, likely with different instances using different resources.
 It's super cool!

 ```bash